publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

                 (i) __In general__

-                    For purposes of this subsection for payment units in each fiscal year (beginning with fiscal year 2001), the Secretary shall establish an increase factor subject to clause (ii).
+                    For purposes of this subsection for payment units in each fiscal year (beginning with fiscal year 2001), the Secretary shall establish an increase factor subject to clauses (ii) and (iii).
 Such factor shall be based on an appropriate percentage increase in a market basket of goods and services comprising services for which payment is made under this subsection, which may be the market basket percentage increase described in subsection (b)(3)(B)(iii) of this section.
 The increase factor to be applied under this subparagraph for each of fiscal years 2008 and 2009 shall be 0 percent.

                 (ii) __Productivity and other adjustment__

-                After establishing the increase factor described in clause (i) for a fiscal year, the Secretary shall reduce such increase factor—
+                Subject to clause (iii), after establishing the increase factor described in clause (i) for a fiscal year, the Secretary shall reduce such increase factor—

                     (I) for fiscal year 2012 and each subsequent fiscal year, by the productivity adjustment described in subsection (b)(3)(B)(xi)(II); and

                     (II) for each of fiscal years 2010 through 2019, by the other adjustment described in subparagraph (D).

                  The application of this clause may result in the increase factor under this subparagraph being less than 0.0 for a fiscal year, and may result in payment rates under this subsection for a fiscal year being less than such payment rates for the preceding fiscal year.

+                (iii) __Special rule for fiscal year 2018__

+                    The increase factor to be applied under this subparagraph for fiscal year 2018, after the application of clause (ii), shall be 1 percent.

             (D) __Other adjustment__